 San Diego Center

-The San Diego Center is nonresidential with 90 Corpsmembers who commute daily to the center.
+The San Diego Center enrolls 95 Corpsmembers who commute daily to the non-residential center.

 Life at the San Diego Center

 San Diego Center crew 21 does some heavy team lifting on a drainage clearing project.
 Filling canvas bags with debris, the crew hauled the material out of the drainage canal, thus creating a safer place for water to flow.

 All Corpsmembers at the San Diego Center live locally and arrive at the center as early as 6:00 a.m.
 Monday through Thursday.
 Crews then depart for the day’s projects throughout San Diego County.
 Before Corpsmembers start their project day they participate in a daily safety briefing, project details, and stretching.

 The crews return to the center at 4:30 p.m. for dismissal.
 Corpsmembers may be required to attend classes after work hours and/or on Fridays.
 These classes assist in acquiring scholarships, employment skills, pursuing college courses, and to help with mental health awareness and assistance.

 High school students attend classes in person with teachers from Urban Corps Charter School, this includes 2 hours of instruction after the workday and four to six hours on Fridays, as they work toward their high school diploma.